apache/incubator-hugegraph-ai/README.md

 - [hugegraph-llm](./hugegraph-llm):The `hugegraph-llm` will house the implementation and research related to large language models.
 It will include runnable demos and can also be used as a third-party library, reducing the cost of using graph systems and the complexity of building knowledge graphs.
-Graph systems can help large models address challenges like timeliness and hallucination, while large models can assist graph systems with cost-related issues.
+Graph systems can help large models address challenges like timeliness and hallucination, while large models can help graph systems with cost-related issues.
 Therefore, this module will explore more applications and integration solutions for graph systems and large language models.
 - [hugegraph-ml](./hugegraph-ml): The `hugegraph-ml` will focus on integrating HugeGraph with graph machine learning, graph neural networks, and graph embeddings libraries.
 It will build an efficient and versatile intermediate layer